jgcarrillo/trello-js-app/README.md

 - [x] Drag & Drop between task
 - [x] Use of modals

+You can see the application ready to work on Codepen: [See the demo](https://codepen.io/jgcarrillo/pen/gOmqVLv)

 ## Contact

 If you have some doubts or need to ask something about the project, feel free to reach me here: